SAP/openui5-docs/docs/URL_Whitelist_Filtering_91f3768.md

 A URL can be validated by using the following API: `sap/base/security/URLWhitelist.validate`.

-Here is an example how a given URL is validated against the above-mentioned white list:
+Here is an example how a given URL is validated against the above-mentioned whitelist:

 ``` js
 // `URLWhitelist` required from module `sap/base/security/URLWhitelist`